 Let it be a barnful

 In modern days, this chant was performed by Romanians and Moldavians.
-You can find an example of Paparuda online.
+You can find an example of Paparuda at different summer festivals.

 The ritual is performed from house to house, involving all the women of the village.
 During or after the performance, it is mandatory to splash with water some or all of the performers.
 For their dance, the young are offered gifts that signify abundance: eggs, corn, wheat, milk, fruits, money etc., and sometimes old clothes which link the ritual to the cult of the dead.
 When they finished walking through the village, the performers go to a running water, then they throw their skirts made of leaves in the river.